China Miéville: Literary influences

 Miéville's works all describe fantastical or supernatural worlds or scenarios.
 Miéville has said he plans to write a novel in every genre.
 To this end, he has "constructed an oeuvre" that ranges from classic American Western (in Iron Council) to sea-quest (in The Scar and Railsea) to detective noir (in The City & the City).
 His work has been described as new weird fiction.

 Miéville has listed M. John Harrison, Michael de Larrabeiti, Michael Moorcock, Thomas M. Disch, Charles Williams, Tim Powers, and J. G. Ballard as literary "heroes"; he has also frequently discussed as influences H. P. Lovecraft, Mervyn Peake, Ursula K. Le Guin, and Gene Wolfe.
 He has said that he would like his novels "to be read for [his imagined city] New Crobuzon as Iain Sinclair does for London".
 Miéville has admitted that his books contain some allusions to Russian writers, including Andrei Platonov, Arkady and Boris Strugatsky, Evgeny Voiskunsky and Isai Lukodyanov.

 Miéville played a great deal of Dungeons & Dragons and similar roleplaying games (RPGs) in his youth.
 He has attributed his tendency to systematisation of magic and theology to this influence.
 In his novel Perdido Street Station, he refers to characters interested "only in gold and experience".
 The February 2007 issue of Dragon magazine interpreted the world presented in his books according to Dungeons & Dragons rules.
 The Player's Handbook for the fifth edition of Dungeons & Dragons cited his novel Perdido Street Station as a source of inspiration for the game's designers.

 In 2010, Miéville made his first foray into writing for RPGs with a contribution to the Pathfinder Roleplaying Game supplement Guide to the River Kingdoms.

 Miéville once described Tolkien as "the wen on the arse of fantasy literature".
 Miéville is also indebted to Moorcock, having cited his essay "Epic Pooh" as the source upon which he is "riffing" or even simply "cheerleading" in his critique of Tolkien-imitative fantasy.
 Despite his criticisms, Miéville has praised Tolkien for his contributions to fantasy, especially in a 2009 blog post where he gave five reasons why Tolkien was praiseworthy.

 He has cited Michael de Larrabeiti's Borrible Trilogy as one of his biggest influences, and he wrote an introduction for the trilogy's 2002 reissue (the introduction was eventually left out of the book, but appears on de Larrabeiti's website).

 Politics

 Miéville has previously been a member of the International Socialist Organization (US) and, until 13 March 2013, was also a member of the Socialist Workers Party (SWP, UK).
-He stood unsuccessfully for the House of Commons of the United Kingdom in the 2001 general election as a candidate for the Socialist Alliance, gaining 459 votes, i.e. 1.2%, in Regent's Park and Kensington North, a Labour constituency.
+He stood unsuccessfully for the House of Commons of the United Kingdom in the 2001 general election as a candidate for the Socialist Alliance, gaining 459 votes, equivalent to 1.2%, in Regent's Park and Kensington North, a Labour constituency.

-In January 2013, he emerged as a critic of the SWP's leadership and in March resigned over the leadership's handling of rape allegations against an SWP member.
+In January 2013, he emerged as a critic of the SWP's leadership and in March resigned over the leadership's handling of rape allegations against a leading SWP member.